-Geoprocessing environment settings are additional parameters that affect a tool's results.
-They differ from normal tool parameters in that they don't appear on a tool's dialog box (with certain exceptions).
-Rather, they are values you set once using a separate dialog box and are interrogated and used by tools when they are run.
+Geoprocessing environments are additional settings that affect a tool's results.
+They differ from tool parameters because they don't appear on the Geoprocessing pane's Parameters tab (with certain exceptions).
+Rather, they are values you set once using the Environments dialog box, or for an individual tool run using the Geoprocessing pane's Environments tab, and are used by tools when they are run.

-Changing the environment settings is often a prerequisite to performing geoprocessing tasks.
+Changing an environment setting is often a prerequisite to performing a geoprocessing task.
 For example, you may already be familiar with the Current and Scratch workspace environment settings, which allow you to set workspaces for inputs and outputs.
-Another example is the Extent environment setting, which allows your analysis to be limited to a specific geographic area, or the Output Coordinate System environment setting, which defines the coordinate system (map projection) for new data.
+Another example is the Extent environment setting, which limits your analysis to a specific geographic area, or the Output Coordinate System environment setting, which defines the coordinate system for new data.

-The last section of the tool reference page describes which environment settings the tool will use.
+The Environments section of the tool reference page describes which environment settings the tool will use.
 Each environment setting is a link to the reference help page for the environment.

 Environments in tool parameters

 Some tools have parameters that take their default value from the environment.
-For example, the Clip tool has an optional XY Tolerance parameter whose default value is retrieved from the XY Tolerance environment setting.
+For example, the Create Feature Class tool has an optional Coordinate System parameter whose default value is retrieved from the Output Coordinate System environment setting.

 Environment levels and hierarchy

 There are four levels of environment settings: application, tool, model, and model process.
 All levels contain the same environment variables and have the same effect on output results.
 They differ only in how you access and set them.